sodadata/docs/soda/glossary.md

 {% include glossary-scan-yaml.md %}

 ### SodaCL (Beta)
 The domain-specific language to define Soda Checks in a checks YAML file.
 A Soda Check is a test that Soda Core (Beta) executes when it scans a dataset in your data source.
-See <a href="https://docs.soda.io/soda-cl/soda-cl-overview.html" target="_blank">SodaCL documentation</a>.
+See [SodaCL documentation]({% link soda-cl/soda-cl-overview.md %}).

 ### Soda Cloud
 A web application that enables you to examine scan results and create monitors and alerts.
 Create a Soda Cloud account at [cloud.soda.io](https://cloud.soda.io/signup).
 If you also use Soda SQL, you can [connect Soda SQL to Soda Cloud]({% link soda-cloud/connect_to_cloud.md %}).